salykova/matmul.c/README.md

   <img src="assets/htop.png" alt="htop" width="80%">
 </p>

 In the current implementation, only 1 out of 5 loops is parallelized (the 2nd loop around the micro-kernel).
-For CPUs with many cores (more than 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase performance (e.g., the 5th, 3rd, and 2nd loops around the micro-kernel).
+For manycore processors (more than 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase performance (e.g., the 5th, 3rd, and 2nd loops around the micro-kernel).